React Native vs Native: What to choose for App Development

-Community wise Native Android and iOS are much bigger and supported than their React Native counterpart.
+Another reason why Native app development is preferred is that native Android and iOS are much bigger and supported than their React Native counterpart.
 With the support comes the presence of a lot of third-party libraries to select from.

 Both Swift and Kotlin are considered to be robust, both in terms of stability and when it comes to revealing the hidden errors in code.
-This robustness in the programming language is what makes businesses and developers interested in the process of how to build a native app.
+This robustness in the programming language is what makes every business leader and mobile app development company interested in the process of how to build a native app.